AlitheonDotCom/orbbec-astra-acquisition-tool/README.md

 ### Astra SDK:

 The Orbbec Astra SDK is included as a submodule in this project.
-After you have cloned the repo, simply run the following two commands to fetch the submodule:
+To initialize and update the submodule, run the following simple command while cloning the repo:

 ```
-git submodule init
-git submodule update
+git clone --recurse-submodules git@github.com:AlitheonDotCom/orbbec-astra-acquisition-tool.git
 ```

 To pull the latest version of the Astra SDK, you can update the submodule as follows: